USDA SCBG Announced; 2015 California Program To Open Soon

 The application period for the 2015 California Specialty Crop Block Grant Program is likely to be announced in the next month.
 Last year the application period was announced October 28; concept proposals are typically due within 30 days of the announcement.

-If you are interested in applying for 2015 California SCBG grant funding, please contact Toni (email@example.com or at 530-893-4764, ext.
-205) or any member of the Morrison team by October 15.
+If you are interested in applying for 2015 California SCBG grant funding, please contact the Morrison Grants Team by email at firstname.lastname@example.org or call us at 530-893-4764 by October 15.
 We cannot guarantee capacity to potential applicants contacting us past this date.

 Morrison also works with grant programs administered by state agencies outside of California.
 If you have any interest in applying for a Specialty Crop Block Grant in a different state, please feel free to contact us to discuss your state's program.